vladak/pirig/weatherpi.md

 ```
 The `log-enabled` and log level settings will ensure `daemon.log` and `syslog.log` in the `/var/log` directory do not grow too much.

-Reduce the memory used by InfluxDB so that the `[data]` section contains:
+Tried to reduce the memory used by InfluxDB so that the `[data]` section contains:
 ```
   # CacheMaxMemorySize is the maximum size a shard's cache can
   # reach before it starts rejecting writes.